-Oakland Athletics - On July 22, 2014, the Authority signed a ten-year lease agreement that required the Oakland Athletics to install a new scoreboard in the Oakland Coliseum as part of their rental payments.
-If the Authority chooses to terminate the lease early, it must reimburse the Athletics the prorated cost of the scoreboard amortized over the term of the lease agreement.
+Oakland Athletics-On July 22, 2014, the Authority signed a ten-year lease agreement that required the Oakland Athletics to install a new scoreboard in the Oakland Coliseum as part of their rental payments.
+In the event of a possible termination to accommodate a Raiders Construction Plan an obligation to pay the Oakland A's is triggered following termination.
+The obligation to repay the remaining sum of the amortized expense is triggered by a narrow type of termination and the Authority believes it is unlikely to occur.